jwood000/RcppBigIntAlgos/README.md

 Finally, we factor [RSA-99](<https://members.loria.fr/PZimmermann/records/rsa.html>) in less than half a day on a 2017 laptop.

 When the number of threads was maximized for `rsa79` and `rsa99`, there was a decrease in efficiency probably due to pollution of the cache.
+This may not be the case for on all platforms.

-Here is are the machine specs and version info:
+Here are the machine specs and version info:

 ```r
 MacBook Pro (15-inch, 2017)